streamlit/docs/content/develop/concepts/architecture/architecture.md

 # Understanding Streamlit's client-server architecture

 Streamlit apps have a client-server structure.
 The Python backend of your app is the server.
-The frontend you view through a browswer is the client.
+The frontend you view through a browser is the client.
 When you develop an app locally, your computer runs both the server and the client.
 If someone views your app across a local or global network, the server and client run on different machines.
 If you intend to share or deploy your app, it's important to understand this client-server structure to avoid common pitfalls.

 ## Python backend (server)